brumartins/patrimonium.js/README.md

 # Patrimonium.js
-Patrimonium.js is a JavaScript library providing a set of tools to modelize the real estate operations of an individual and their impact on the financial situation of the same individual.
+Patrimonium.js is a JavaScript library providing a set of tools to modelize the real estate operations of an individual and their impact on their financial situation.

 ## Install
 Install the package from NPM.